-Last updated February 2026
+Last updated April 2026

 If you believe you’re under investigation for theft in Florida, what you do right now matters more than anything you do later.
 Many theft cases are decided before an arrest ever occurs — often based on statements, records, and early cooperation (or mistakes).

 Being “under investigation” can mean different things: a detective called you, loss prevention contacted you, your employer asked questions, or you learned police are reviewing video or financial records.
 No matter how it started, this is the most critical stage to protect yourself.
+We frequently see investigations begin quietly and escalate quickly based on early statements or assumptions.

 Theft investigations are governed by Florida’s broader theft and fraud laws — and early mistakes can turn a quiet investigation into formal criminal charges.